Phone: (605) 626-7707

 B.S., Nutrition Science, Indiana University-Bloomington

 The St. Clair lab utilizes zebrafish and drosophila as model systems to investigate molecular mechanisms of diet-induced obesity.
 The prevalence of obesity is rapidly increasing worldwide, with CDC estimates that 40% of American adults are obese.
 The weight of the obesity epidemic is not just a statistic; it’s a crushing burden on families, communities, and health care systems, demanding a paradigm shift in our approach to health.
-Further, obesity is associated with impaired fat and carbohydrate metabolism (i.e. type II diabetes), and the molecular mechanisms of these complications remain incompletely understood.
-Previous studies in our lab have determined that we can supplement natural foods like tomatoes into zebrafish diets to help stave off obesity.
-One goal of our research is to identify natural foods that prevent and mitigate obesity-associated health complications, and to assess how these foods alter hepatic gene expression in a beneficial manner.
-Our second goal is to assess whether commonly consumed food additives promote diet-induced obesity.
-In working towards these goals, students in the St. Clair lab receive mentorship as they develop their own projects addressing a topic that they are interested in.
-Listed below are questions that research students will be asking next year:
+Further, obesity is associated with chronic inflammation and metabolic stress, and the molecular mechanisms of these complications remain incompletely understood.
+One goal of our research is to identify natural foods that prevent and mitigate metabolic health complications, and to assess how these foods alter metabolism in a beneficial manner.
+In working towards this goal, students in the St. Clair lab receive mentorship as they develop their own projects addressing a topic that they are interested in.
+Listed below are questions that students in my lab are currently investigating:

-· How can we genetically modify zebrafish embryos, enabling us to better address the above questions?
+· How can we genetically modify zebrafish embryos, enabling us to better answer our research questions?

 Over the course of 1-2 semesters, students will develop experiments to test their hypotheses, collect tissue samples, gather and analyze data, and present results in the form of a poster presentation.
 Students may choose to continue work towards a publication or thesis project.1 While all students are welcome, the background knowledge and expertise gained from working in the St. Clair lab would be particularly beneficial for students pursuing health-oriented careers or graduate degrees in molecular biology or biochemistry.
 We use conventional molecular research techniques to promote a paradigm shift in the way society addresses healthcare.
 We focus on prevention methods for metabolic syndrome, as opposed to pharmaceutical treatments.